Frequently Asked Questions

 How is my financial aid determined?

-What is the expected family contribution?
+What is the Student Aid Index?

 Why is our family contribution so high?